Eternity Is Now in Session

-When we all get to heaven, what a day of rejoicing that will be."
-What about now?
-Pastor and theologian John Ortberg provides a fresh perspective on the nature of eternity and our own connection to an eternal Creator.
+Pastor and theologian John Ortberg talks with Ron Deal, providing a fresh perspective on the nature of eternity and our own connection to an eternal Creator.

 Bob: Jesus tells us that the greatest commandment is for us to love the Lord our God with all our heart, soul, mind, and strength.
 Pastor John Ortberg says we need to think more carefully, and maybe more deeply, about just what the implications of that command are.